The First Universal Hindu Temple in the West: A Landmark of San Francisco

 Apart from telling the story of the swami’s early life in India, the author, Sister Gargi (Marie Louise Burke), vividly recounts his successful ground-breaking ministry in San Francisco which forms a part of the early history of the Ramakrishna-Vedanta movement in America.

 A magazine started by Swami Ashokananda and published by the Vedanta Society of Northern California during the years 1945 and 1946.
 It was the swami’s wish that a magazine could be started that would be welcomed by both devotees and scholars.
-The CD contains all eleven issues in pdf format.
+Now available in USB drive, it contains all eleven issues in pdf format.

 Size: 8-1/2″ X 11-1/4″